malvinlh/checkers-build/README.md

 # Checkers Game Made by Unity
-Playable checkers game (created as the second training for 2023 Schematics NLC's Game Development staff).
+Playable checkers game (created as the second training for 2023 Schematics NLC Game Development staff).
 Go to [https://malvinlh.github.io/checkers-build/](https://malvinlh.github.io/checkers-build/) to play the game.

 The rules of the game:
 1. Black pieces always go first.